kantord/cruxlines/README.md

 # cruxlines

 cruxlines analyzes a codebase and ranks symbol definitions by how often they are referenced, with a bias toward references coming from "hot" files.
-It outputs a tab-separated list that can be used to find the most central symbols in a repo.
+It outputs quickfix-friendly lines for jumping to definitions.

 ## What it does